-Downside’s Military Boarding School Options
+Downside’s Boarding School Options for Forces Families

-For many military families where both or either parent is deployed around the world, a traditional military boarding school is the only option.
+For many Forces families where both or either parent is deployed around the world, a traditional military boarding school is the only option.
 What it promises to provide is a settled and supportive educational environment.

 At Downside, we understand this.
 Whilst we don’t treat our service pupils any differently, we provide an all-encompassing education with appropriate levels of spiritual, moral and pastoral care in place to support them when needed.

-Where military families can send their children to day schools, whether independent or not, these schools often don’t offer the same levels of care or attention; this is because their duty of care often ends when the school day does.
+Where Forces families can send their children to day schools, whether independent or not, these schools often don’t offer the same levels of care or attention; this is because their duty of care often ends when the school day does.
 At Downside, we are proud to offer an extremely high level of support around the clock all set within a remarkable 500-acre rural Somerset campus.

 This article explores military boarding school options for those deployed in the services and explains why Downside offers an ideal environment for such families.

 For starters, we remain a traditional full-boarding school where 85% of our pupils are full boarders.
 Not only does this figure speak for itself, but unlike schools that offer a wider variety of boarding options, our weekends are full and busy.
-For pupils of military families, this can really make a difference.
+For pupils of Forces families, this can really make a difference.

 Rather than finding themselves in the minority at weekends when many of their friends may go home, instead, at Downside School, they are in the majority and in the same boat as all our boarding pupils.
 Weekends at Downside are always full, busy and brimming with amazing activities that cater for both boys and girls and each individual year group.

 Our house structure caters for those families seeking a traditional military boarding school.
 Downside boarding school life centres around a six-house system which provides the best support possible.
 We ensure that at each stage of our pupils’ school lives the appropriate level of support is in place.
 This support is delivered through our house staff, tutors, health centre and our school chaplains.
-This family-like environment means that if any military child is struggling with any issue or is feeling homesick we will always pick it up and offer the right level of encouragement to nurture them through any tricky patch if needed.
+This family-like environment means that if any Forces child is struggling with any issue or is feeling homesick we will always pick it up and offer the right level of encouragement to nurture them through any tricky patch if needed.

 In the same way, many of our senior pupils are from military families, and they will have experienced all that your child is; this pupil support network is astonishing and the way in which all Downside’s boarding pupils look out for one another is very special.
 There also are many members of our pastoral staff who also have firsthand experience of the services – whether as ex-service personnel themselves or as being a member of an Armed Forces family.
 It is important to remember that at Downside, you are never alone and there is always someone around that has gone through what you may be experiencing.